stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Bible Reading

 ### Prayer
-Lord make your word our rule, your Spirit our teacher, and your glory our supreme concern, for the sake of our Saviour, the Lord Jesus Christ. **Amen**.
+Prayer
+Thank you Father for making yourself known to us, showing us the way of salvation through faith in your Son.
+We ask you now to teach us through your word, so that we may be ready to serve you, for the glory of our Lord Jesus Christ. **Amen**.

 ### 1 Samuel 17 (NIV)